OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Buddhism.md

 		- ### Lay Practitioners
 			- To become a Buddhist you must take refugee in the **Triple Gem**.
 This is a formal acknowledgement that you are comitted to the Buddha, the [[Dharma]], and the Sangha (the Buddhist community of monks, nuns, and lay practitioners).
 		- ### Monastic Practice
-			- Monastic practices  and traditions vary across the different branches of Buddhism; however, for one to become a Monk or Nun you must first have taken refugee in the **Triple Gem**, be involved
+			- Monastic practices  and traditions vary across the different branches of Buddhism; however, for one to become a Monk or Nun you must first have taken refugee in the **Triple Gem**, be involved in the Sangha and undergone preparatory training by experienced monastics, before they can request a formal ordination, and then become ordinated.
 	- ## Branches of Buddhism
 		- ### [[Theravada Buddhism]]
 		- ### [[Mahayana Buddhism]]